eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ## System

-UIOP, ASDF's portable compatiblity layer, contains a large set of tools for portably doing everything from querying the hostname to running external programs to manipulating environment variables.
+UIOP, ASDF's portable compatibility layer, contains a large set of tools for portably doing everything from querying the hostname to running external programs to manipulating environment variables.